-6.25 The Representative of Canada noted that the Scientific Council was only able to provide a general indication of mortality.
+- 6.25 The representative of Canada noted that the Scientific Council was only able to provide a general indication of mortality.
 With catches exceeding the TAC every year, biomass had declined to the lowest level observed.
-In this context why was the Scientific

-Council recommending the status quo?
-A more conservative TAC was needed.

-- 6.26 The Chairman explained that the Scientific Council had recommended that the TAC "not exceed" 13,600t.
-He agreed that the condition of the stock was not good; the biomass was low; there was a need to rebuild the stock with lower catch levels leading to faster recovery. - 6.27 In response to an inquiry by the EEC and Canadian Representatives, the Chairman explained that an analytical assessment was not possible in 1991 due to unacceptably high uncertainty resulting from unreported catches. - 6.28 In response to a question from the USSR Representative, the Chairman said that recommended TACs were reduced in the late 1980's in response to falling biomass which had been on the increase in the early 1980's.
-In response to an inquiry from the EEC Representative, he said that the index of abundance provided by Canadian and USSR research was more reliable than that for redfish in 3M and was being handled in the same way. - 6.29 In response to an inquiry by the Danish Representative about the size composition of fish caught by different gear types, the Chairman of the Scientific Council noted that detailed size reports were available in the national research reports of Portugal and the Faroe Islands with some data for Spain available in SCR Doc.
+In this context why was the Scientific Council recommending the status quo?
+A more conservative TAC was needed. - 6.26 The Chairman explained that the Scientific Council had recommended that the TAC "not exceed" 13 600 tons.
+He agreed that the condition of the stock was not good; the biomass was low; there was a need to rebuild the stock with lower catch levels leading to faster recovery. - 6.27 In response to an inquiry by the EEC and Canadian representatives, the Chairman explained that an analytical assessment was not possible in 1991 due to unacceptably high uncertainty resulting from unreported catches. - 6.28 In response to a question from the USSR representative, the Chairman said that recommended TACs were reduced in the late 1980's in response to falling biomass which had been on the increase in the early 1980's.
+In response to an inquiry from the EEC representative, he said that the index of abundance provided by Canadian and USSR research was more reliable than that for redfish in Div.
+3M and was being handled in the same way.

+- 6.29 In response to an inquiry by the representative of Denmark (in respect of Faroe Islands and Greenland) about the size composition of fish caught by different gear types, the Chairman of the Scientific Council noted that detailed size reports were available in the national research reports of Portugal and the Faroe Islands with some data for Spain available in SCR Doc.
 91/78.
 Generally, longliners take larger fish than those taken by trawlers.
 No information was available for gillnets but catches were being sampled and size composition information should be available to the Scientific Council in June 1992. - 6.30 He also elaborated the earlier reply concerning improved sampling of cod in 1991.
-While sampling had improved, the main obstacle was still the absence of sampling of illegal catch which data would be needed to construct length and age compositions that would be representative of the total catch. - 6.31 In response to another question, he said that using the current legal mesh size of 130mm it is possible that up to fifty percent of 45cm cod would be retained.
+While sampling had improved, the main obstacle was still the absence of sampling of illegal catch which data would be needed to construct length and age compositions that would be representative of the total catch. - 6.31 In response to another question, he said that using the current legal mesh size of 130 mm it is possible that up to 50% of 45 cm cod would be retained.
 He thought the mean selection size and current legal mesh size were appropriate for cod in this area.